Configuring autowt

 string | "../{repo_name}-worktrees/{branch}" |

 The template for creating worktree directory paths.
 Can use variables {repo_dir} (full repo path), {repo_name} (repo directory name), {repo_parent_dir} (parent directory of repo), {branch} (branch name), and environment variables like $HOME .
 Examples: "{repo_parent_dir}/worktrees/{branch}" , "$HOME/worktrees/{repo_name}/{branch}" .
-ENV: AUTOWT_WORKTREE_DIRECTORY_PATTERN |
+This can be overridden on a per-command basis using the --dir flag.
+ENV: AUTOWT_WORKTREE_DIRECTORY_PATTERN CLI: --dir <path> |

 max_worktrees |